Cauliflower Breadsticks (Paleo, AIP, Gluten & Dairy Free)

 Notes

-For the gelatin egg substitute – Add 1/4 cup water to a small sauce pot and slowly sprinkle in 1 tbsp of gelatin.
-Use a fork to gently mix in any clumps.
+For the gelatin egg substitute – Add 1/4 cup water to a small saucepot and slowly sprinkle in 1 tbsp of gelatin.
+Use a fork to gently mix any clumps.
 Set aside and allow the mixture to harden for 2-3 minutes.
 Place the pot on the stove and turn the heat on low heat.
-Slowly melt the gelatin over 1-2 minutes.
-Immediately remove from heat once the gelatin has melted and the mixture has returned to liquid.
+Allow the mixture to become liquid.
+Once liquid, immediately remove from heat.
 Vigorously whisk the liquid until it becomes frothy.
 Pour it into the breadstick mixture immediately to swap for an egg.

 - Category: Snacks